Saybrook University

-Saybrook University is a private university in Pasadena, California.
+Saybrook University is a private university in Pasadena, California, United States.
 It was founded in 1971 by Eleanor Camp Criswell and others.
 It offers postgraduate education with a focus on humanistic psychology.
 It features low residency, master's, and doctoral degrees and professional certification programs.
 The university is accredited by the WASC Senior Colleges and University Commission.
 The university is classified an exclusively graduate institution with programs that are "Research Doctoral: Humanities/social sciences-dominant".
 As of Fall of 2017 the university had 785 students enrolled.
 The university reported 222 full-time and part-time academic faculty in 2017.

 History

 Eleanor Camp Criswell, along with Rollo May, Clark Moustakas, and James Bugental, founded the Humanistic Psychology Institute at California State University, Sonoma in 1971.
 Author Michael Mayer recalls that the Saybrook name derives from Old Saybrook, Connecticut, where during a conference in 1964 several psychologists, including Rollo May and Carl Rogers, expressed a desire "to create a school that embodied the values of the 'human growth and potential movement' and to educate practitioner-scholars in the methods and philosophies of human-centered psychotherapy".

-Under the leadership of Criswell and philosopher Thomas Louis Hanna (1928–1990) the school began offering graduate courses in humanistic psychology.
+Under the leadership of Criswell and philosopher Thomas Louis Hanna, the school began offering graduate courses in humanistic psychology.
 In the 1970s, the school moved to the Burr Mansion in Cow Hollow, San Francisco.
 Later on it was renamed the Saybrook Graduate School and Research Center.

 In 2009, the school was renamed Saybrook University.
-The university became affiliated with the shared services organization TCS Education System in 2014 to provide administrative and financial services, so that the school could focus on teaching and research.
+In 2014, Saybrook became affiliated with The Community Solution Education System, a shared-services university system created by The Chicago School, to provide administrative and financial services so that Saybrook could focus on teaching and research.
 The same year, the administrative offices of the school moved from San Francisco to Oakland, California.
 The administrative offices now are located in Pasadena, California.